Glorious Cotswolds Grasslands

 The opportunity

-A wildflower grassland is arguably the finest place on the planet to lay in the sunshine and watch the butterflies overhead.
+A wildflower grassland is one of the finest places on earth to lay in the sunshine, listening to the hum of insects and watching the butterflies sore overhead.
 And yet the UK has lost 97% of its wildflower meadows since the 1940s.

 Coverage in the Cotswolds National Landscape has shrunk from 40% to only 1.5% due to changing land management practices, so in 2019, the Glorious Cotswold Grasslands project embarked on creating the largest network of wildflower-rich Jurassic limestone grassland in the United Kingdom.

-In the first 5 years of the project, nearly 400ha of wildflower-rich grassland has been restored across the Cotswolds, but there is still plenty more to do.
+In the first 6 years of the project, over 450ha of wildflower-rich grassland has been restored across the Cotswolds, but there is still plenty more to do.
 Your support is needed to keep this incredible work going!

 These gorgeous meadows can aid water capture and percolation, helping replenish local aquifers.
-As meadows are created, there are water quality benefits, thanks to improved soil health and reduced requirement for fertilizers.
+As meadows are restored, they will capture carbon and improve water quality through better soil health and reduced requirement for fertilisers.

 The project